 After your technical team has chosen a subdomain for the domain verification, you'll want to pick a sender email like email@example.com.
 The most important aspect of the sender is that nobody really sees this.
 It's just a single email that operates behind the scenes and is white listed and authorized to send hundreds or thousands of Ethnio emails without getting caught by spam or otherwise not reaching your recipients for invites, scheduling, incentives, or Pool emails.

-Check with your internal team that will be making these DNS changes on whether your organization has a TLS policy that forces HTTPS on all subdomains using the HSTS header.
-Most organizations do not do this, but if yours does, it can impact click-tracking and we'll need to know up front.
-There are a couple options for how to proceed.
+Check with your internal team that will be making these DNS changes on whether your organization has a TLS policy that forces HTTPS and let us know if you do that on all subdomains using the HSTS header.
+This can impact click-tracking and we'll need to know up front.

 Security Best Practices